shinhugh/base/readme.md

 ![Information channels from the subroutine to the caller](docs/subroutine-outputs.png)

-This implies that, just as the return value is a part of the public interface of a function, the error is also defined within the public interface.
-This way, the calling code knows the total number of possible outcomes and can handle all subroutine behaviors appropriately.
-Thus, the error should always be of a type from the domain managed by the subroutine.
-Any other error that the subroutine encounters should be translated into an instance of a domain error before being thrown back to the caller.
+This implies that, just as the return value is a part of the public interface of a function, the error should also be defined within the public interface.
+This way, the calling code is aware of all possible outcomes and can react accordingly.

+Being a part of the public interface, an error should always be of a type from the domain managed by the subroutine.
+Any other internal error that the subroutine encounters should be translated into an instance of a domain error before being propagated back to the caller.

 ![Error translation](docs/error-translation.png)